Security-Onion-Solutions/securityonion/salt/sensoroni/files/analyzers/echotrail/README.md

 ## Description
-Submit a filename, hash, commandline to Echo Trail for analysis
+Submit a filename, hash, commandline to EchoTrail for analysis

 ## Configuration Requirements